Bad credit is like a dark cloud hanging over your head.

 By contrast, the US rental vacancy rate fell from 9.5% in Q1 2006 to 7% in Q1 2016.
 The homeownership rate also declined in the same period, from 68.5% to 63.5%.

-And since landlords have a particular fondness for tenants who pay rent timely, they have the incentive to only accept prospective renters who they deem to be less of financial risk.
+And since landlords have a particular fondness for tenants who pay rent timely, they have the incentive to accept prospective renters who they deem to be less of financial risk.
 That’s where credit checks come in, especially in housing markets with high competition.

 2. Find an individual landlord

 Individual landlords are more likely to offer rentals with no credit check.
-They are also more willing to hear you out and even take the leap if your credit history is not a pretty sight, but you can show that your rental history and income are rock solid.
+They are also more willing to hear you out and even leap if your credit history is not a pretty sight, but you can show that your rental history and income are rock solid.

 Most individual landlords don’t check credit